allianceauth/allianceauth/docs/maintenance/troubleshooting.md

 ### Proxy timeout when entering email address

 This usually indicates an issue with your email settings.
 Ensure these are correct and your email server/service is properly configured.

+### No images are available to users accessing the website

+This is due to a permissions mismatch, check the setup guide for your web server.
+Additionally ensure the user who owns /var/www/myauth/static is the same user as running your webserver, as this can be non-standard.

+### Unable to execute 'gunicorn myauth.wsgi' or ImportError: No module named 'myauth.wsgi'

+Gunicorn needs to have context for its running location, `/home/alllianceserver/myauth/gunicorn myauth.wsgi` will not work, instead `cd /home/alllianceserver/myauth` then `gunicorn myauth.wsgi` is needed to boot Gunicorn.
+This is handled in the Supervisor config, but this may be encountered running Gunicorn manually for testing.